yangyushi/FishPy/readme.md

 ### Install the package

+1. Download the code with command `git clone --recursive https://github.com/yangyushi/FishPy.git`.
+It is *important* to include the `--recursive` option, so that the `eigen` and `pybind11` will be downloaded.
-1. Change the content in `build.sh` accordingly, then execute `./build.sh` to build the python modules.
+2. Change the content in `build.sh` accordingly, then execute `./build.sh` to build the python modules.
 This step is *hard*.
-2. [optional] Add the full path of folder `FishPy/lib` to the `PYTHONPATH`, so that the module can be imported in Python.
+3. [optional] Add the full path of folder `FishPy/lib` to the `PYTHONPATH`, so that the module can be imported in Python.
-3. [optional] Add the full path of folder `FishPy/bin` to the `PATH`, to use the scripts in `bin` folder.
+4. [optional] Add the full path of folder `FishPy/bin` to the `PATH`, to use the scripts in `bin` folder.